Conal2023/IrishQuiz/README.md

 - I have used bothe my local termianl and the Heroku website to run the quiz with no errors shwing up.

+## Bugs:

+- Ran into an issue with my code when the options were only 1-3, I tried to put in a try statement which should have stopped the player from progressing if they typed in anything but 1-3 but this didnt work fully.
+It stopped them from type in a letter but they could still type in numbers other than 1-3.
+If they did this it wouldnt give them any score or an incorrect or correct message and would just skip onto the next question.
+After multiple attempts at trying to fix it I eventually found a way for it to work.
+This allows the player to pick either a, b, c, or 1, 2, 3,.
+Anything else it would give them an error advised them to select either a, b, c, or 1, 2, 3,.

+- From the above bug I couldn't find a way to limit the options of what the player could choose and the response as a function.
+No matter what why I tried it I kept getting errors.
+This is something I wish to look at again when I have more experience with Python.

 ## Deployment:

 This project was deployed using Heroku.